 - The [DOWN] or [UP] key transposes the pitch up or down by one octave. - The [ACCENT] key sets a note to be an accented note.
 Accented notes will be louder and will have unique audio characteristics compared to regular non-accented steps.
-The impact of the accent effect depends on the settings of the audio control knobs, particularly the Accent itself. - The [SLIDE] key to causes the note from the current step to 'slide' to the next note in the sequence.
+The impact of the accent effect depends on the settings of the audio control knobs, particularly the Accent itself. - The [SLIDE] key to causes the note from the current step to 'slide' to the next note.

 An understanding of how the DUAS modifiers work will open up new creative ways to make your patterns more expressive and to use your Bass Bot as a live performance tool.
-Later lessons will describe how and when the DUAS keys can be used.